 Australia Also Has Some Big Birds

 Australia has the second biggest bird on the planet – and no, it’s not the Emu.
 The second biggest bird in the world is the Cassowary.
 If you didn’t think Australia was dangerous enough, you guessed it, sometimes the Cassowary can be called the ‘world’s most dangerous bird’.
 This is due to their dangerous feet and a spike hidden in each wing.
 A fun fact about the Cassowary is that they are are frugivores that also eat their own poop.
+Now that is a gross and fun Australia facts for kids.

 Want to know what a Frugivore is?
 A Frugivore can actually be an herbivore or an omnivore that prefers fruit to other food types.
 So basically a fruit-loving animal!
 Other Frugivores include Orangutans, Owl Monkeys, and Fruit Bats.